Learnable Boundary Guided Adversarial Training: Experiments

 \paragraph{Black-box Attacks.} We verify the robustness of our models under the black-box attack.
 We first train models without using adversarial training on the CIFAR-10 and CIFAR-100 datasets.
 The same network architectures that are specified at the beginning of this section, {\it i.e.}, the WRN-34-10 architecture \cite{DBLP:conf/bmvc/ZagoruykoK16}, are adopted.
 We denote these models by naturally trained models as (Natural).

-The accuracy of teh naturally trained WRN-34-10 model is 95.80\% on the CIFAR-10 dataset and 78.76\% on the CIFAR-100 dataset.
+The accuracy of the naturally trained WRN-34-10 model is 95.80\% on the CIFAR-10 dataset and 78.76\% on the CIFAR-100 dataset.
 We also implement the method proposed in \cite{zhang2019theoretically} on both datasets with their open-source codebase.
 For both datasets, the $FGSM^{k}$ (black-box) method is applied to attack various defense models.
 We set $\epsilon = 0.031$ and apply $FGSM^{k}$ (black-box) attack with 20 iterations with step size set to 0.003.
 Note that the setup is the same as that specified in the white-box attack.

-The results on CIFAR-100 are summarized in Table ~\ref{tab:black-box_cifar100_cifar10}.
-We use source models to generate adversarial perturbations where the perturbation directions are according to the gradients of the source models on the input images.
+The results on CIFAR-100 are summarized in Table ~\ref{tab:black-box_cifar100_cifar10} of Appendix A. We use source models to generate adversarial perturbations where the perturbation directions are according to the gradients of the source models on the input images.
 Our models are more robust against black-box attack transferred from naturally trained models and TRADES \cite{zhang2019theoretically}, while yielding stronger robustness under white-box attack and higher performance on natural images.
-Specifically, our best model is 12.83\% and 8.60\% higher than TRADES($\alpha=6$) with the natural trained model and robust model as the source model separately on CIFAR-100.
-For robustness under black-box attack with one robust source model, our model is tested under TRADES($\alpha=6$) while TRADES is tested under our LBGAT trained model.
-A more clear comparison between our method and TRADES method can be seen in Fig. \ref{fig:blackbox}, which exhibits the results on the more challenging dataset CIFAR-100.
+Specifically, our best model is \textbf{12.83\%} and \textbf{8.60\%} higher than TRADES ($\alpha=6$) with the naturally trained model and robust model as the source model separately on CIFAR-100.
+For robustness under black-box attack with one robust source model, our model is tested under TRADES ($\alpha=6$) while TRADES is tested under our LBGAT trained model.
+More comparison between our method and TRADES is shown in Fig. \ref{fig:blackbox}, which exhibits results on the more challenging dataset CIFAR-100.